Anne Rice: Influences

 Rice cited Charles Dickens, Virginia Woolf, John Milton, Ernest Hemingway, William Shakespeare, the Brontë sisters, Jean-Paul Sartre, Henry James, Arthur Conan Doyle, H. Rider Haggard, and Stephen King as influences on her work.
-She repeatedly returned to King's Firestarter for inspiration, saying "I study the novel Firestarter whenever I'm blocked.
+She repeatedly returned to King's Firestarter for inspiration: "I study the novel Firestarter whenever I'm blocked.
 Reading the first few pages of Firestarter helps to get me going."

 Interview with the Vampire

 In 1973, while still grieving the loss of her daughter (1966–1972), Rice took a previously written short story and turned it into her first novel, the bestselling Interview with the Vampire.
 She based her vampires on Gloria Holden's character in Dracula's Daughter: "It established to me what vampires were—these elegant, tragic, sensitive people.
 I was really just going with that feeling when writing Interview With the Vampire.
 I didn't do a lot of research."
 After completing the novel and following many rejections from publishers, Rice developed obsessive–compulsive disorder (OCD).
 She became obsessed with germs, thinking that she contaminated everything she touched, engaged in frequent and obsessive hand washing and obsessively checked locks on windows and doors.
 Of this period, Rice says, "What you see when you're in that state is every single flaw in our hygiene and you can't control it and you go crazy."

-In August 1974, after a year of therapy for her OCD, Rice attended the Squaw Valley Writer's Conference at Squaw Valley, conducted by writer Ray Nelson.
+In August 1974, after a year of therapy for her OCD, Rice attended the Squaw Valley Writer's Conference at Olympic Valley (formerly Squaw Valley), conducted by writer Ray Nelson.
 While at the conference, Rice met her future literary agent, Phyllis Seidel.
 In October 1974, Seidel sold the publishing rights to Interview with the Vampire to Alfred A. Knopf for a $12,000 advance of the hardcover rights, at a time when most new authors were receiving $2,000 advances.
 Interview with the Vampire was published in May 1976.
 In 1977, the Rices traveled to both Europe and Egypt for the first time.